LounaCS/TP_elimination_L/README.md

 # TP_elimination
-TP NGS 2021_project genome elimination Mesorhabditis belari.
+*TP NGS 2021: genome elimination in Mesorhabditis belari.*

+We will conduct quality analysis, data cleaning and mapping of the reads on the reference genome.